captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## HASTINGS:
-Poirot, you promised me a trip to the links, didn’t think it would be so soon.
+Poirot, you promised me a trip to the links, but I didn’t think it would be so soon.

 ---